RadicalTeapot/CreatureFarm/README.md

 - Implement an activity log to describe creature activity evolution
 - Implement stat effects from food (e.g. +5 strength, -0.2 evasion, ...)
-- Reimplement tabs in UI (when a panel has multiple tabs, show arrows at the bottom right of it letting the user switch tabs)
+- Reimplement tabs in UI
 - Display available adventures/recipe first then rest greyed out based (availability is determined by creature skills and/or inventory contents)
 - Improve fight system